 “As I hear your story, your voice sounds a little jaded, but I also hear you have hope.
 Most people doing this work are disillusioned after a few years.
 How do you keep believing?”
-(A woman asked me after I presented Freedom Firm to an anti-trafficking group in Lancaster, Pa in 2012.)
+(A woman asked me after I presented Freedom Firm to an anti-trafficking group in Lancaster, PA in 2012.)

 A few years ago, Greg and I took a two day trip to Delhi.
-It was work related, meeting another ministry that wanted to partner with us.
+It was work-related, meeting another ministry that wanted to partner with us.
 A lovely hotel was booked in the heart of the city, and Greg knew we would have a little window of time for ourselves.
 I had reached a point where I knew I needed a personal breakthrough in my life to carry on doing our work in India.

 Part of life is the difficulties we encounter with others, promises made, promises broken, friendships found and lost, co-workers with different visions creating division and wounds we knowingly and unknowingly inflicted upon each other.
 Then there were the girls.
 I had invested heavily in many rescued girls.
 Yet progress was infinitesimal, they continued to make terrible destructive choices, and I blamed myself.
 A common and excruciating mistake for many humanitarian workers working in crisis situations.

 I could feel bitterness winding its death grip around my heart.
-I was angry, hurt and wanted revenge on those who had hurt me, in the church, in my work.
-I was waking up out of a troubled sleep night after night with accusations ringing in my head and a retort on the tip of my tongue.
-In my turn I was judging those who judged me yet I had committed the same sins.
-In my heart I had repaid evil for evil.
+I was angry, hurt, and wanted revenge on those who had hurt me, in the church, in my work.
+I was waking up out of troubled sleep night after night with accusations ringing in my head and a retort on the tip of my tongue.
+In my turn, I was judging those who judged me yet I had committed the same sins.
+In my heart, I had repaid evil for evil.
 I wondered if I needed to go back to the States for counseling.
 I knew for sure I needed to talk to someone if I was going to be able to forgive and move on.
 But who?

 At a nice restaurant, I told Greg I was in great pain.
 I needed to hear from God.